sangaman/http-jsonrpc-server/README.md

 ### Adding/Updating Methods

-You can register new methods or updates existing ones after the server has been created.
+You can register new methods or update existing ones after the server has been created.

 ```javascript
 rpcServer.setMethod('sum', sum);